 Contact lenses are an excellent choice for those who find themselves engaging in lots of physical activities such as sports.
-They provide freedom to run about without having to worry about glasses slipping off your face, and they rarely fall out.
+They provide freedom to run around without having to worry about glasses slipping off your face, and they rarely fall out.

-Daily disposable lenses are great for those with hectic lifestyles as they do not require a cleaning routine and can be thrown away at the end of each day.
+Daily disposable lenses are great for those with hectic lifestyles as they do not require solutions or a cleaning routine and can be thrown away at the end of each day.

 Invest in eye care products

-The working world can take a toll on our eyes, as can the effects of modern-day living, so it's essential you pay attention to symptoms such as dry eye, eye strain and fatigue and maintain your eye health.
+The working world can take a toll on our eyes, as can the effects of modern-day living, so it's essential you pay attention to symptoms such as dry eye, eye strain and fatigue to maintain your eye health.

 Opt-in to Auto-Replenish

-At Feel Good Contacts, we don't want the task of re-ordering your contact lenses to be a hassle in addition to stocking up on school supplies, which is why we offer our Auto-Replenish service.
+At Feel Good Contacts, we don't want the task of re-ordering your contact lenses to be a hassle in addition to stocking up on school/work supplies, which is why we offer our Auto-Replenish service.
 Auto-Replenish is a quick and easy way of receiving your contact lenses and eye care products without having to remember to go online and re-enter your order.
-In addition to this, you'll get 5% off every order when you opt-in to Auto-Replenish.
+In addition to this, you'll get 5% OFF every order when you opt-in to Auto-Replenish.